tongsantan/Prostate-Stem-Cell-ScRNAseq/Prostate_Stem_Cell_ScRNAseq_Analysis.md

 ### Raw data is accessible from GEO with the following accession code: GSE111429

-### Modified script from Bioinformagician: Single-cell Trajectory analysis using Monocle3 and Seurat | Step-by-step tutorial
+### Modified script from LiquidBrain Bioinformatics: How to analyze 10X Single Cell RNA-seq data with R| Seurat Package Tutorial

 ## Setup